benjaminm511/Pepperdine-Fintech/README.md

 My career goals is to become a financial advisor in the crypto currency sector

-I chose Fintech because I believe the financial sector will revolve around technology
+I chose Fintech beca
+use I believe the financial sector will revolve around technology Hello